 And they might be more inclined to follow the same path : -)

 We humans associate certain experiences and situations with positive and negative memories from our past.
-Our thoughts and emotions are closely interlinked and form patterns of behaviour.
+Our thoughts and emotions form patterns of our behaviour.
 The longer we live the more established these patterns become.
-This is because we think, feel and experience things every day.
 Our thinking creates our mood and our mood creates our mindset.
 This is why it’s so important to think positively as a negative mindset can hold us back from living a happy life!

 So, in order to form new positive thoughts patterns try thinking differently about your partner and your relationship.
 Learn about common causes of issues between couples.
 Learn how relationships function and the differences between women and men.
 Instead of complaining or demanding an instant improvement from your partner, include some logic and a bit of a scientific approach to your life.
 This will open your heart to experience more love.

 6. DON’T BE SHY & ASK FOR HELP

 Life can be hard at times.
 Nobody is immune to work stress, lack of sleep or the pressure you are under when your child is ill.
 You are not a superhero and neither is your partner.
 The sooner you accept it the better for you.
 Don’t sit and complain about how tough you’ve got it.
 Think about practical solutions.
 Can you drop off the kids to your mum’s and finish your work?
 Book a nanny and go out?
 Learn to meditate to sleep better or perhaps read something informative or funny to make your work commute less stressful?
 These minor adjustments can make a huge difference to the quality of your everyday life.